rochus-keller/EiGen/Readme.md

 The chibicc C compiler was refactored so it no longer depends on Posix; the ECS IR backend is work in progress.

+#### Status on June 13, 2024

+The chibicc C compiler (renamed to ecc) now generates Eigen IR.
+The IR generated from 213 testcases successfully runs on x86 and arm linux, both 32 and 64 bit.
+The compiler was merged with the master branch and is ready for extended testing.

+More refactorings and patches have been applied to the Eigen source code.

 #### Precompiled versions

 Not available at this time.